Butte, Montana: Historical sites and museums

-Butte is home to numerous museums and other educational institutions chronicling the city's history.
-In 2002, Butte was one of only twelve towns in America to be named a Distinctive Destination by the National Trust for Historic Preservation.
-The Butte Silver Bow Public Library, located at 226 W. Broadway in uptown Butte (BSB Library has two branches, one in the mall (South Branch), and is dedicated to preserving the town's history.
-The Butte library was created in 1894 as "an antidote to the miners' proclivity for drinking, whoring, and gambling," designed to promote middle-class values and to promote an image of Butte as a cultivated city.
+Butte is home to numerous museums and other educational institutions chronicling its history.
+In 2002, Butte was one of only 12 U.S. towns to be named a Distinctive Destination by the National Trust for Historic Preservation.
+The Butte Silver Bow Public Library, at 226 W. Broadway, is dedicated to preserving the town's history.
+The library was created in 1894 as "an antidote to the miners' proclivity for drinking, whoring, and gambling," designed to promote middle-class values and to promote an image of Butte as a cultivated city.
 Additionally, the Butte-Silver Bow Public Archives stores and provides public access to documents and artifacts from Butte's past.

-Several museums and attractions are dedicated to the city's mining history, including the MBMG Mineral Museum (located on the Montana Tech campus), and the World Museum of Mining located at the Orphan Girl mine in uptown Butte, which features "Hell Roarin' Gulch," a mockup of a frontier mining town.
+Several museums and attractions are dedicated to the city's mining history, including the MBMG Mineral Museum (on the Montana Tech campus), and the World Museum of Mining, at the Orphan Girl mine in uptown Butte, which features "Hell Roarin' Gulch", a mockup of a frontier mining town.
 The Berkeley Pit, a gigantic former open pit copper mine, is also open to the public for viewing.
-Other museums are dedicated to preserving cultural elements of Butte: The Dumas Brothel museum, a former brothel, is located in Venus Alley, Butte's former historical red-light district.
-Another notable site is the Rookwood Speakeasy, a prohibition-era speakeasy which features an underground city, and the Mai Wah Museum, dedicated to preserving Asian heritage in the Rocky Mountains.
+Other museums are dedicated to preserving cultural elements of Butte: The Dumas Brothel museum, a former brothel, is in Venus Alley, Butte's former historical red-light district.
+Another notable site is the Rookwood Speakeasy, a prohibition-era speakeasy that features an underground city, and the Mai Wah Museum, dedicated to preserving Asian heritage in the Rocky Mountains.

 The 34-room Copper King Mansion in uptown Butte was constructed in 1884 by William A. Clark, one of the city's three Copper Kings.
-The mansion functions as a bed-and-breakfast and local museum, and is often reported to be a haunted site.
-The Art Chateau, at one time home to Clark's son, Charles, was designed in the image of a French château, and contemporarily houses the Butte-Silver Bow Arts Foundation.
+The mansion functions as a bed-and-breakfast and local museum, and is often reported to be haunted.
+The Art Chateau, at one time home to Clark's son, Charles, was designed in the image of a French château, and houses the Butte-Silver Bow Arts Foundation.

-Located above Butte on the northeast edge of the city is the Our Lady of the Rockies statue, a 90 ft statue of the Blessed Virgin Mary, dedicated to women and mothers everywhere, situated on top of the Continental Divide.
-The statue was air-liftedto the site on December 17, 1985, after six years of construction.
+Above Butte on the northeast edge of the city is the Our Lady of the Rockies statue, a 90 ft statue of the Blessed Virgin Mary, dedicated to women and mothers everywhere, atop the Continental Divide.
+The statue was airlifted to the site on December 17, 1985, after six years of construction.
 Butte is also home to the U.S. High Altitude Speed Skating Center, an outdoor speed-skating rink used as a training location for World Cup skaters.

 Throughout uptown and western Butte are over ten underground mine headframes that are remnants from the town's mining industry.
 These include the Anselmo, the Steward, the Original, the Travona, the Belmont, the Kelly, the Mountain Con, the Lexington, the Bell/Diamond, the Granite Mountain, and the Badger.
 As part of a community project started around 2004, several headframes were repainted and outlined with LED lights which are illuminated at night.